Theory

 Introduction

-A common first guess is that a heavier block should slide at a shallower angle than a lighter one, because gravity pulls it harder.
-The simulator shows the opposite: with θ = 30°, μ_s = 0.50, and mass set to any value, the slip condition tan θ = μ_s is unchanged.
-Mass cancels out of both sides of the force balance, so the critical angle θ_c = arctan(μ_s) ≈ 26.6° is independent of how heavy the block is.
+Heavier blocks, the reasoning usually goes, should slide at a shallower angle because gravity pulls them harder.
+The status label says no: with θ = 30°, μs = 0.50, and mass set to any value, the slip condition tan θ = μs is unchanged.
+Mass cancels out of both sides of the force balance, so the critical angle θc = arctan(μs) ≈ 26.6° is independent of how heavy the block is.

 The Physics Explained

-The kinetic friction coefficient μ_k is always less than μ_s; the simulator enforces μ_k ≤ μ_s − 0.05 so that the physical ordering is never violated regardless of slider positions.
-This constraint reflects the real observation that once sliding begins, less force is needed to keep the block moving than to start it moving — the Velocity vs Time graph shows the block accelerating smoothly once the static regime ends, with no deceleration back to rest unless the angle is reduced below θ_c mid-run.
+The kinetic friction coefficient μk cannot exceed μs; the simulator caps μk at μs (the μk slider's maximum tracks μs) so that the physical ordering μk ≤ μs is never violated regardless of slider positions.
+This constraint reflects the real observation that once sliding begins, less force is needed to keep the block moving than to start it moving; the Velocity vs Time graph shows the block accelerating smoothly once the static regime ends, with no deceleration back to rest unless the angle is reduced below θc mid-run.

 Key Equations